Overcoming PTSD, Alcohol Use, and Finding New Purpose Through WWP Connections

 “I told myself that I’ve got to find a way to serve in memory of the guys who are not here anymore,” Dan said.
 “That snapped me out of what I was going through.
 So, I stayed in jail for a while, but I dedicated myself to living a life that would serve and honor the memory of those I served with.”

-Dan went back to VA and heard about Wounded Warrior Project® (WWP).
-He didn’t think WWP was for him until he saw a public service announcement with Dan Nevins.
-Seeing and hearing someone with whom he had a strong connection convinced Dan Smee to register online with WWP.
+Dan returned to the VA and learned about Wounded Warrior Project.
+At first, he didn’t think the organization was for him.
+Then, he saw a public service announcement featuring Dan Nevins.
+Seeing and hearing someone with whom he had a strong connection convinced Dan to register with WWP™.

 Reconnecting Through WWP

-Dan attended WWP connection events and joined a WWP peer support group.
-A couple of years later, Dan had the chance to reconnect with Dan Nevins at WWP's 2010 Courage Awards and Benefits Dinner.
-The annual event recognizes the service and dedication of those who make the WWP mission possible.
+Dan began attending WWP connection events and joined a WWP peer support group.
+But it wasn’t until 2010, while at WWP’s annual Courage Awards and Benefits Dinner, which recognizes the service and dedication of those who make the WWP mission possible, that everything clicked.

-“The crowd was just on the edge of their seats listening to him,” Dan Smee said.
-“And he goes, ‘I just want to take a moment.
+Dan Nevins was a speaker.
+“The crowd was just on the edge of their seats listening to him,” Dan said.
+“And he goes, ‘I want to take a moment.
 My medic, who was with me in the military and who saved my life, is sitting there.
 Dan, stand up.’”

-This simple act of kindness empowered Dan to continue progressing in his healing journey.
-He started to see life through a different lens.
-He extended to himself the same compassion that Dan Nevins had shown him.
+It was at this moment that Dan began to see life through a different lens.
+He decided to extend to himself the same compassion Dan Nevins had shown him.

-“Now I get to help other returning combat veterans like me,” Dan said.
-“All this was a journey.
-So, when I finally got hired at the VA, and I go to my office, it’s the office next to where I first met with a VA social worker.
-I kind of came full circle.”
+Today, Dan works for the Department of Veterans Affairs.
+“When I finally got hired at the VA, and I go to my office, it’s the office next to where I first met with a VA social worker.
+I kind of came full circle,” said Dan.

 “I could never envision what my life would be like without Wounded Warrior Project.”